flutter/website/accessiblity.md

 ### Tips for developers

-To enable screen readers, you, as a developer must annotate the widget tree with descriptions using the [Semantics widget][semanticswidget].
+The core widgets in the Flutter framework should already be compatible with screen readers.
+If you create custom widgets -- for example by composing several existing widgets into a single widget -- you can annotate those custom widgets with the the [Semantics widget][semanticswidget] to customize the accessibility experience of the custom widget.

 [talkback]: https://support.google.com/accessibility/android/answer/6283677?hl=en
 [voiceover]: https://www.apple.com/lae/accessibility/iphone/vision/
 [semanticswidget]: https://docs.flutter.io/flutter/widgets/Semantics-class.html

-## Sufficient contract {#sufficient-contrast}
+## Sufficient contrast {#sufficient-contrast}

 Sufficient color contrast makes text and images easier to read.
 Along with benefitting users with various visual impairments, sufficient color contrast